Environmental Protection Agency (EPA).

 VII.
 Statutory and Executive Order Reviews

-Since tolerances and exemptions that are established in accordance with sections 408(e) and 408(l)(6) of FFDCA, such as the tolerance in this final rule, do not require the issuance of a proposed rule, the requirements of the Regulatory Flexibility Act (RFA) (5 U.S.C.
-601 et seq.) do not apply.
+Since tolerances and exemptions that are established in support of a FIFRA section 18 emergency exemption do not require the issuance of a proposed rule, the requirements of the Regulatory Flexibility Act (5 U.S.C.
+601 et seq.), do not apply.

 VIII.
 Congressional Review Act